 How We Support SEND

-At St Joseph’s RC Primary School prides itself in being very inclusive and will endeavour to support every child regardless of their level of need.
+St Joseph’s Catholic Primary School prides itself in being very inclusive and will endeavour to support every child regardless of their level of need.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.

 To successfully match pupil ability to the curriculum there are some actions we may take to achieve this: